 1864

 Even after the Wright Tavern ceased being a tavern, it witnessed many events in the forming of our country.
 For example, in 1864, Mary Rice and Mary Peabody Mann gathered the signatures of 195 children for a petition to President Abraham Lincoln asking him to free the enslaved children.
 This is known as the “Little People’s Petition.”
 This petition was led from her kindergarten classroom in the Wright Tavern.
-A copy of the petition and pictures of Mary Rice on in the Concord Museum.
+A copy of the petition and pictures of Mary Rice are on display in the Concord Museum.

 1961